KaihangShi/libgmxfort/README.md

 where the modules files are even with all of the right environment variables set (by default at `/usr/local/include`).
 A pkg-config file is included, so that it can be used in your program compilations.
-You may need to set `PKG_CONFIG_PATH` to find the file (by default in the directory `/usr/local/lib/pkgconfig`)
+You may need to set `PKG_CONFIG_PATH` to find the file (by default in the directory `/usr/local/lib/pkgconfig`).

+If shared library cannot be found in the default search path.
+You may need to add the installed directory `/usr/local/lib/` to the environmental variable `LD_LIBRARY_PATH`.

 ### Linking other cmake projects